buk7456/Arduino-LoRa-RC-transmitter-and-reciever/mixer.md

 2. Ch3 = 100%Thrt + 100%Virt1
 ```
 #### Servo tester
-We can program a simple servo tester that moves a servo back and forth indefinitely.
+We can program a simple servo tester that repeatedly moves a servo back and forth.
 In the inputs screen, navigate to Function generator page, then select desired movement type (sine, square, triangle, or sawtooth) and period, then go back to the Mixer screen.
 Assuming the servo is connected to Ch9,
 ```txt